-Kindergarten - Family Field Studies
+Kindergarten: Family Field Studies

-Grade 1 – Books and Places- Magic Moments and Memories
+Grade 1: Books and Places: Magic Moments and Memories

-Another goal of the program is to provide regular opportunities for students to spend outdoors.
-Native trees are studied and observed during field studies at Fox Island Nature Preserve and the Yoder Sugar Bush.
-Students apply what they are learning as they participate in the Canterbury Lower School Green Team.
-They will study our school’s use of resources and make recommendations to reduce our ecological impact and be sustainable.
-Students make monthly service announcements in chapel and help plan the April Earth Day celebration.
+Another goal of the program is to raise students' awareness of Earth's valuable natural resources.
+They study our school’s use of resources and make recommendations to reduce our ecological impact and boost our sustainability.
+Students make monthly service announcements in Chapel and help plan the April Earth Day celebration.
 As students “travel” with Mrs. Frizzle throughout the year, they build their capacity as stewards of the environment and become more considerate and conscious of their own impact on the world around them.
-This unit is designed to create a lifelong care and concern for the environment.
+This unit is designed to create a lifelong commitment to the environment.

-Grade 4 – Young Entrepreneurs
+Grade 4: Young Entrepreneurs

 Through this intensive year-long applied math project, students become Young Entrepreneurs, learning all aspects of a business from product development and production, to marketing and raising capital.
 Students hear from experts in the field, tour local businesses and complete the year with the Fourth Grade Marketplace, where they market and sell several of their products.
 The hands-on elements of the project expose students to the realities of taking a product to market, as they use technology, collaboration, communication and creativity to bring their ideas to life.